catalyst-cloud/catalystcloud-docs/source/block-storage/volume-transfer.rst

 When using the CLI there a couple of things that you need to set up before you can successfully transfer your volume.

 #.
-You will need to download the openRC files from each of your instances.
+You will need to download the OpenRC files from each of your instances.
 #.
 You will need to open two different shell environments.
 #.
 You will then need to source the two shell environments with the two different
-   openRC files.
+   OpenRC files.

 For the rest of this example we will refer to the shell that has sourced the project which originally had our volume as ``console one``.
 And the shell